Monitoring & Assessment of Hawaiʻi Volcanoes

 Geology and Mapping

 The Cooperative Research grant allows geologists to assist researchers at HVO.
-Past assistants have monitored the current eruption of Kilauea and maintained the GIS data base, and developed lava flow risk maps for Mauna Loa.
+Past assistants have monitored the eruption of Kilauea and maintained the GIS data base, and developed lava flow risk maps for Mauna Loa.
+Current projects range from monitoring eruptions, to analyzing tephra and lava samples in the UH Hilo Geology Lab.
 Read details about geology projects!

 Although the Coop Program's primary focus is on research, a percentage of the funding is used for educating the public about the hazards resulting from volcanic eruptions.
 As the HVO web site states: